MaxMansfield/Cavrn/README.md

 <hr>
 ## UART
-####Uart is an easy to use library implementation for sending/recieving bytes or strings via UART pins.
+####A library implementation for sending/recieving bytes or strings via UART pins.

 Uart is able to take advantage of all modes given by an MCU.
 Just provide it during initialization.